Written by Tenley Haraldson

-Love face masks but never seem to have time?
-Apply one just before hopping in the shower.
-Since the recommended period is around 10 minutes, you’ll have time to wash your hair and body before rinsing it off.
+If you never seem to have the time for face masks, apply one before getting in the shower.
+Since the recommended period is around 5-10 minutes, you’ll have enough time to wash your hair and body before rinsing it off.

-For boiling-hot shower lovers, we’ve got some news for you: Hot water can quickly strip away your skin's natural oils and cause drier, flakier skin.
+Scalding water lovers, we’ve got some news for you: Hot water temps strip away your skin's natural oils and can cause drier, flakier skin.
 This is especially troubling if you have dermatological issues or are dealing with dry skin in winter.
 Lukewarm water is the way to go.